zivz/weatherapp_codelab/codelab.md

 ####Handling our data
-We're expecting for data, so we'll again handle the case we don't get any data. to handle corrupted data, copy and paste these lines of code:
+We're expecting for data, so we'll again handle the case we don't get any data.
+To handle corrupted data, we'll guard the data:
 ```Swift
 guard let data = data else {
     completionHandler(.failure(.invalidData))